 The herons typically occupy the site annually between February and August.
 They utilize a variety of habitats in and around the colony for nesting, roosting, loafing, foraging and staging.
 Of particular importance are the foraging areas along the Bellingham Bay nearshore.
 Herons typically forage within three miles of their nesting site and are known to prefer foraging in the eelgrass habitat of protected embayments, such as the Post Point Lagoon.
 Juvenile and fledging herons are often observed experimenting with foraging techniques in the lagoon’s protected environment.
 Learn more about the Post Point Lagoon restoration project, heron monitoring, and heron management below.

-- Maintain distance of at least 300 feet from herons feeding along the beach and lagoon.
+- Maintain distance of at least 300 feet from herons feeding along the beach or lagoon.

-- Limit noise and large groups when within and near the heron nesting and feeding areas (see blue area in map below).
+- Limit noise and large groups when within and near the heron nesting and feeding areas.

-- Avoid flying drones, kites, or using kite boards in the heron nesting and feeding areas (see blue area in map below).
+- Avoid flying drones, kites, or using kite boards in the heron nesting and feeding areas or within 300 feet of the colony, and in keeping with FAA drone regulations.

 Additional Information